-Neil is currently filming for the new eight-part BBC drama series, The Interceptors.
+Neil will be appearing in the new eight-part BBC drama series, The Interceptors.

 Created by Tony Saint (Margaret Thatcher: Long Walk To Finchley; Strike Back), The Interceptor is about a top secret, state-of-the-art law enforcement team whose unswerving mission is to hunt down some of Britain’s most dangerous criminals.